mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 <Button disabled className="Button">
 ```

-Sometimes though, you won't be able to use a CSS pseudo-class, as the state doesn't exist in the web specification.
+You can't always use a CSS pseudo-class, as the state doesn't exist in the web specification.
 Let's take the `MenuItem` component and its _selected_ state as an example.
-In such cases you can use a Material UI equivalent of CSS pseudo-classes—**state classes**.
+In this situation, you can use Material UI's **state classes**, which act just like CSS pseudo-classes.
 Target the `.Mui-selected` global class name to customize the special state of the `MenuItem` component:

 ```css